 NEXTFREE grows

-While working full time at DAD I, and my business partner Paul, continue to grow NEXTFREE.
-Learning how to find our audience and understand what works and what doesn’t for them.
-We even sponsor the 2016 iOSDevUK Conference in Wales.
+While working full time at DAD, my business partner Paul and I continued to grow NEXTFREE - learning how to find our audience, understand what worked for them, and what didn’t.
+We even sponsored the 2016 iOSDevUK conference in Wales.

 2017